 Novelty, which has replaced necessity as the driving force behind cassina consumption, can only take cassina so far.
 So what’s hopeful about the recent cassina revival is that it’s centered around cities such as Austin, Texas, and Asheville, North Carolina, which boast strong local food movements.
 The cities’ growers and cafe owners are touting the unique, richly herbaceous, complex flavor of cassina.
 It’s also recently become available for purchase by the bag and appeared in bottles in specialty food stores.

-Because while explaining cassina calls for a trip into contentious history and unsettling nomenclature, taking a first sip of yaupon is revelatory: America’s rightful caffeinated drink simply tastes wonderful.
+Because while explaining cassina calls for a trip into contentious history and unsettling nomenclature, taking a first sip of yaupon is revelatory: North America’s rightful caffeinated drink simply tastes wonderful.